HirotoShioi/haskell-twitter-server/README.md

 # twitter-server in Haskell

 Twitter server written in Haskell.
-This is for studying Haskell.
+This is for studying purposes.

 ## TODO